Kiranzigma/ToDoAngular/README.md

 User Requirements:

-    * As a developer, I should be able to fetch all existing todo items using Todo Resource.
+    * As a user, I should be able to see all todo items fetched using a REST API.
+    * As a user, I should be able to click a todo item and able to see its detailed view.
-    * As a developer, I should be able to add a todo item using Todo Resource.
+    * As a user, I should be able to open add a new todo item view by clicking the add button.
-    * As a developer, I should be able to update a todo item using Todo Resource.
+    * As a user, I should be able to add a todo item by entering the title, description, due date and time.
-    * As a developer, I should be able to delete a todo item using Todo Resource.
+    * As a user, I should be able to mark a todo item as complete.

+Technical Requirements:

+    * The goal of this assignment is to learn about Angular.
+    * Use angular HTTP client module to fetch data from the Nodejs server.
+    * You should use angular component and data binding features.
+    * You should use SCSS for CSS.
+    * You should use angular-cli for building the project.
+    * No JavaScript libraries should be used for this assignment.

 ----------------------